 - EUR – Bank transfer, SEPA, ePay, advash

 - Users can also deposit Russian Rubles, but there’s no free method

 - All other currencies will be converted to USD, GBP, or EUR at a variable cost

 So, what is CEX.io?
-You may not have heard of this tiny British exchange, which now has an office in New Jersey, but it has been one of the most reliable fiat-to-crypto exchanges since 2013.
+You may not have heard of this tiny British exchange, which now has an office in New Jersey and serves 48 US states, but it has been one of the most reliable fiat-to-crypto exchanges since 2013.
 With email, phone, and live chat options, customer support is among the best for any beginner looking for assistance.
 For users depositing GBP, there are regular discounts available on card deposit fees.

 Why is real-world money called Fiat Currency?

 The word ‘fiat’ comes from Latin, and it means “let it be done.”
 Essentially, it refers to any currency that has been issued and has its supply controlled by a country’s government.